 Since they first bought Aspose.Spell, Edupoint has added first Aspose.Chart and then Aspose.Total to their toolkit.
 Today, Edupoint still uses Aspose products:

-- Aspose.Words assists with mail merging and automation activities that Microsoft applications aren’t designed to do in a web environment.
+- Aspose.Words for .NET assists with mail merging and automation activities that Microsoft applications aren’t designed to do in a web environment.

-- Aspose.Network helps with automating and accessing emails in Edupoint’s integrated customer support platform.
+- Aspose.Email for .NET helps with automating and accessing emails in Edupoint’s integrated customer support platform.

-- Aspose.Cells is used for dynamically parsing spreadsheets.
+- Aspose.Cells for .NET is used for dynamically parsing spreadsheets.